top of page

 One of the few available river access points is the section of roadway on Highway 21 on both sides of the Goat River bridge.
 This is heavily used by the community during summer months.
 The ongoing problem with this location has been the unsafe conditions that currently exist: traffic driving at 80 km/h in both directions passing vehicles parked on both sides of the highway near the narrow bridge and pedestrians are forced into a dangerous situation alongside it all.

 Trails for Creston Valley Society purchased a riverfront parcel of land, 1031 Highway 21, just off Highway 21 to provide safe, public access to our river and has turned it into a public park with a parking lot located a safe distance from the highway.
-TCVS has installed a public toilet and a change room and is preparing to install picnic tables and garbage cans.
+TCVS has installed a public toilets for summer use, picnic tables and garbage cans.

 Private properties surround the park so please be respectful of them and drive slowly after leaving Highway 21 and stay within park boundaries at all times.